ClaimFlow: Tracing the Evolution of Scientific Claims in NLP: : A Claim-Centric Dataset for Scientific Progress in NLP

 \subsection{Dataset Statistics}

-\dataset{} consists of $304$ NLP research papers published between 1979 and 2025, annotated with $1084$ scientific claims and $832$ claim relations inferred from citation contexts.
-Each paper contributes between 1 and 3 claims, with an average of $2.65$ claims per paper.
+\dataset{} consists of $1{,}617$ NLP research papers published between 1979 and 2025, annotated with $5{,}689$ scientific claims and $4{,}871$ claim relations inferred from citation contexts.
+Each paper contributes between 1 and 4 claims, with an average of $3.18$ claims per paper.

 Claim relations are unevenly distributed across relation types.
-As shown in Table~\ref{tab:rel_dist}, \texttt{support} and \texttt{background} relations are more frequent, while \texttt{extend}, \texttt{qualify}, and \texttt{refute} relations occur less often.
-The resulting claim graph -- where nodes correspond to claims and edges represent annotated claim relations -- is sparse relative to the underlying paper-level citation graph: many citations between papers do not correspond to substantive engagement with specific claims.
-This sparsity highlights the distinction between citation frequency and scientific interaction, and motivates our focus on claim-level relations~\citep{nicholson2021scite}.
+As shown in Table~\ref{tab:rel_dist}, \texttt{support} and \texttt{background} relations are most common, while \texttt{extend}, \texttt{qualify}, and \texttt{refute} are comparatively rare.
+The resulting claim graph is substantially sparser than the underlying citation graph, highlighting that citations do not necessarily correspond to substantive claim-level engagement~\citep{nicholson2021scite}.